-The problem with this sentence is the use of the adverb "actually."
-The word means "in act or in fact" (Merriam-Webster, online).
-While the word is often used for emphasis when speaking, it does add any meaning as an adverb in many academic contexts.
-For example, the reader does not gain an understanding of how technology is being used by the adverb "actually."
-An adverb, when describing a verb, should explain how the action is being done.
+"Actually" means "in act or in fact" (Merriam-Webster, online).
+While the adverb is often used for emphasis when speaking, it does add any meaning in many academic contexts.
+When describing a verb, an adverb should explain how the action is being done.
+In this sentence, the reader does not gain more understanding of how technology is being used by the adverb "actually."

 When something is "used," it is "put into action or service" (Merriam-Webster, online).
 In other words, this sentence can be written: "Recent studies explore whether managers are putting technology into action to connect with their teams effectively."
-Therefore, the adverb is deleted in the edited sentence since it has little meaning in regards to how managers are using technology.
+Therefore, the adverb can be deleted since it doesn't explain how managers are using technology.

 Writers must be mindful to use adjectives and adverbs effectively so that they add useful descriptions.